freeCodeCamp/learn-bash-by-building-a-boilerplate/TUTORIAL.md

 ### 630.1

-They should all be copied over.
+All the images should be copied over.
 Change to the `images` directory so you can make sure.

 #### HINTS